 The goal for Sofia is to welcome every guest with bonhomie in a relaxed yet vibrant environment.
 The family style approach reflects the view that dining is communal, food is meant to be shared, and the raised seating is an attempt to unify both staff and guests in a cycle of synergy.

 Billy’s vision for Sofia began on a missed flight in Denver due to a snow storm.
-He took a friendly recommendation which brought him to Bar Dough, and a subsequent friendship with the restaurant’s parent company - Culinary Creative developed.
-After many trips and discussions, Billy enlisted Culinary Creative as culinary partners to his concept Sofia in New Orleans.
+He took a friendly recommendation which brought him to Bar Dough, and a subsequent friendship with Culinary Creative developed.
+After many trips and discussions, Billy decided to open Sofia in New Orleans.

 After enlisting Executive Chef Talia Diele and General Manager Peter Gordon to assist in the birth of this dream, Billy and team, are very excited to present this modern take on authentic Italian cuisine to the New Orleans market.
 “Our style and food is very unique, we are really proud to present this in a way that no one has seen before…I hope to contribute to the tradition of culinary excellence that makes New Orleans the torch-bearer for cuisine in America, but also more importantly, for my home.”